dcunited001/dcunited001.github.io/_drafts/electro-neuro-spatio-temporal-ion-electron-flux-duality.md

   - the current state of ion flows are like the values of matrices in a neural network on tensor flow

+> Comparative mass: Proton is 1837 times heavier than an electron

+- electrons are (-1) charge, but their mass is almost 2,000 times smaller than a single proton. so, they move much faster through neural networks than do the ions.
+  - the ions are gradually displaced by the movement of electrons. as electrical spikes repeatedly progress through neural networks in similar ways, it displaces ions to create new ways for electricty to move through neural networks.
+    - in this way gating behavior is acheived and modulated.
+    - i need to know more about the electrical behavior of ions in solution and see simulations of this occuring in neural networks

 ### Short Term

 - ion flows morph to trigger logic-gate like behavior. short-term